cogini/prometheus_exometer/README.md

 be created the first time it is used based on the settings in the `defaults` section of the `exometer_core` config.

-If you have specific settings that you want, e.g. histogram buckets, then you should define the metric before you use it, either in the `predefined` section or in your application initialization.
+If you have specific settings that you want, e.g., histogram buckets, then you should define the metric before you use it, either in the `predefined` section or in your application initialization.

-Following is an example Cowboy "middleware" which uses an init function to create metrics.
-It uses the low level `:exometer.update/2` since it knows that the metrics are there, though `PrometheusMiddleware.Metrics.update/2` would work as well.
+Following is an example Cowboy "middleware" that uses an init function to create metrics.
+It uses the low level `:exometer.update/2`, since it knows that the metrics are there, though `PrometheusMiddleware.Metrics.update/2` would work as well.

 ```elixir
 defmodule Foo.Middleware do